wijerasa/HCS7806_09_18_2015/RNA-Seq.rst

 **gzip -d Code For Many Samples**

 ..
-Note:: You have to be in your \* HOME \* directory to issue following commands.
-If not do,
+Note:: You have to be in your *HOME* directory to issue following commands.
+If are not in your *HOME* do,

 .. code-block:: bash